sql-machine-learning/elasticdl/docs/designs/data_transform.md

 |        NORMALIZE(x)         | numeric_column({var_name}, normalizer_fn=lambda x : x - {min} / {max} - {min}) |      MAX, MIN      |
 |           LOG(x)            | numeric_column({var_name}, normalizer_fn=lambda x : tf.math.log(x))            |         N/A        |
 | BUCKETIZE(x, bucket_num=10) | bucketized_column({var_name}, boundaries={percentiles})                        |     PERCENTILE     |

+## Further Consideration

+1. We can reuse the transformed data in the temporary table to complete mulitple model training run for different hyperparameter combinations and multiple epochs.
+The transformation only executed once.
+2. We can support more flexible transform logic such as inter column calculation.

+We need figure out the following points:

+1. Model Export: Upgrade keras API to support export the transform logic and the model definition together to SavedModel for inference.
+[Issue](https://github.com/tensorflow/transform/issues/150)
+2. Transform Execution: We will transform the data records one by one using the transform logic as the SavedModel format and then write to the result table.
+We need write a Jar packaging the TensorFlow lib, it only loads the SavedModel into memory and process the input data.
+And then we register it as UDF in Hive or MaxCompute and use it transform the data.